mikicz/ucl-photonics-oss-talks/oss.md

 # Why this workshop?
 - As a student or researcher, you produce code for your projects
 - Reproducibility and readability are key aspects of good scientific research
-- However, there is a huge software engineerings kill gap between accademia and industry
+- However, there is a huge software engineerings skill gap between accademia and industry
 - This workshop aims at teaching you good software engineering practices
 - These skills will improve the quality of your projects, and foster collaboration